StokastX/Nexus/README.md

    - Compressed-wide BVH (BVH8), see [Ylitie et al. 2017](https://research.nvidia.com/sites/default/files/publications/ylitie2017hpg-paper.pdf).
 BVH2 is collapsed into an 8-ary BVH.
 Nodes are compressed to 80 bytes encoding the child nodes' bounding boxes to limit memory bandwidth on the GPU.
    - GPU builder: implements the H-PLOC algorithm proposed by [Benthin et al. 2024](https://dl.acm.org/doi/10.1145/3675377), a high-performance GPU-oriented BVH construction method.
 H-PLOC builds high-quality BVHs through hierarchical clustering of spatially nearby primitives.
 The full algorithm is implemented in my [NexusBVH](https://github.com/StokastX/NexusBVH) library.
 - The BVH is split into two parts: a top level structure (TLAS) and a bottom level structure (BLAS).
 This allows for multiple instances of the same mesh as well as dynamic scenes using object transforms.
-- Model loader: obj, ply, fbx, glb, gltf, 3ds, blend with Assimp
+- Model loader: obj, ply, fbx, gltf with Assimp
-- Materials:
+- The material system is based on the [OpenPBR](https://academysoftwarefoundation.github.io/OpenPBR/) model and supports both dielectric and metallic bases.
+Both bases use the GGX microfacet distribution [Walter et al. 2007](https://www.graphics.cornell.edu/~bjw/microfacetbsdf.pdf).
-   - Diffuse BSDF (Lambertian)
+   - Dielectric base:
-   - Rough dielectric BSDF (Beckmann microfacet model, see [Walter et al. 2007](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwilsq_av4qGAxWOSFUIHdm4A64QFnoECBMQAQ&url=https%3A%2F%2Fwww.graphics.cornell.edu%2F~bjw%2Fmicrofacetbsdf.pdf&usg=AOvVaw0iX18V7ncCyVX6K-TPfdO3&opi=89978449)).
+      - Glossy-diffuse BRDF (non-physical mix between diffuse and specular).
-   - Rough plastic BSDF (mix between diffuse and rough specular).
+      - Translucent BSDF (no volumetric scattering).

-   - Rough conductor BSDF.
+   - Metallic base: Rough conductor BSDF with the F82-tint model of [Kutz et al. 2021](https://helpx.adobe.com/substance-3d-general/adobe-standard-material/asm-technical-documentation.html).
-- Importance sampling: cosine weighted for diffuse materials, VNDF sampling for rough materials.
+- Importance sampling: cosine weighted for diffuse BSDFs, VNDF sampling for microfacet BSDFs (see [Heitz 2014](https://jcgt.org/published/0007/04/01/) and [Dupuy and Benyoub 2023](https://onlinelibrary.wiley.com/doi/10.1111/cgf.14867)).
 - Multiple importance sampling, see [Veach 1997](https://graphics.stanford.edu/papers/veach_thesis/thesis.pdf).
-BSDF importance sampling is combined with next event estimation (direct light sampling) and the results from both sampling strategies are weighted using the power heuristic to get low-variance results.
+BSDF sampling is combined with next event estimation (direct light sampling) and the results from both sampling strategies are weighted using the power heuristic to get low-variance results.
-- Texture mapping (diffuse, emissive).
+- Texture mapping (albedo, emissive, normal, metallic, roughness).
 - HDR environment maps.

 ## Prerequisites